LambdaCraft/tile-compiler/README.md

   docker built -t blocktiles .
   docker run -it -v <mc world folder>:/world -v `pwd`/tiles:/tiles -it blocktiles -m overworld,the_nether,the_end -c PNGQUANT /world
 ```

+Rename `tileConfig.json5.example` to `tileConfig.json5` and edit it to your liking